 - Tip #03 – You will need an international driving license, which you can apply online with AA Singapore.
 But you must still bring your local driving license as it will be required for verification by the rental car company.

-- Tip #4 – Contact Jetabout Holidays as the agency will get you the best deals in road trip package with the car rental and the best insurance coverage, at prices you can’t possibly secure on your own.
+- Tip #4 – Contact Jetabout Holidays as the agency will get you great deals in road trip package with reliable car rental and complete insurance coverage, at prices you may not possibly secure on your own.

-The movement to Okinawa via Jetstar from Changi Airport Terminal 1.
-One of my fun “photographic ritual” is to get my wife push our daughters on the trolley.
+The flight to Okinawa via Jetstar from Changi Airport Terminal 1.
+One of my fun photographic “ritual” is to get my wife push our daughters on the trolley.
 I have been doing this since they were little so it’s hilarious seeing them getting bigger by the trips.

 Lunch at Nakamura Soba